Insurance attorney gives 5 tips to why primary medical PIP Benefits in No-Fault states can protect drivers

 Understanding the interrelationship between many people’s auto insurance policies, health insurance and No Fault insurance is extremely important.
 It’s also unfortunately highly technical.
 It’s an area littered with exclusions, liens and conflicting clauses (and in the case of ERISA, conflicting court decisions as well).

-If you’ve been injured in a car accident and have questions about No Fault, health insurance, and your auto insurance policy, feel free to call one of our insurance lawyers at (888) 583-1092.
+If you’ve been injured in a car accident and have questions about No Fault, health insurance, and your auto insurance policy, feel free to call one of our insurance lawyers.
 We are happy to try to help answer your questions free of charge.